stratisproject/StratisBitcoinFullNode/Documentation/Features/SmartContracts/Contract_whitelisting.md

 # Smart Contract Whitelisting

 The PoA voting feature provides the federation members the ability to vote on a list of whitelisted hashes.
 The smart contracts project integrates with this feature by adding a new consensus rule.
-The rule hashes the bytecode of any contract creation transactions using Keccak256.
-This hash is checked agaist the whitelist.
+The rule hashes the bytecode contained in any contract creation transactions.
+This hash is checked against the whitelist.
 If the hash is not whitelisted, contract deployment fails.

+Practically, this means that it will only be possible to deploy contracts whose code hash is present on the federation whitelist.

 ## Usage